How much is 12GB of data and do I need more than that?

 If you discover you’re using a lot more data than you thought, and you don’t want to pay for an unlimited data plan, then you could look for ways to cut down on your data consumption.

 A good way to start lowering your data usage is by making sure you use Wi-Fi connections whenever possible, so you’re not eating up your data allowance.
-You can also change the settings on the apps you frequently use for tools like Netflix and Spotify, to ensure you’re not streaming content at the highest possible quality.
+You can also change the settings on the apps you frequently use – especially the likes of Netflix and Spotify as they can use a lot of data – to ensure you’re not streaming content at the highest possible quality.
 Many apps have their own “Data Saver” modes.

-Some apps will even allow you to stream lower quality content when you’re connected to your mobile data, and higher-quality content when you link to a Wi-Fi connection automatically.
+Some apps will even allow you to automatically stream lower quality content when you’re connected to your mobile data, and higher quality content when you link to a Wi-Fi connection.

 Should I have more than 12GB of data?